-Contents Page

-Foreword 3
+Foreword

-Introduction - The fitness to practise process, an overview 4
+Introduction - the Fitness to Practise process, an overview

-About the Health Professions Council 4
+About the Health Professions Council

-What is Fitness to Practise?
-5
+What is 'fitness to practise'?

 Who can complain?

-Types of complaints

 The process

 What happens when a complaint is received?
+4

-Partners and Panel Chairs
+Partners and panel chairmen 4

 Allegations

-About Article 22(6)
+About Article 22(6) (

-Allegations by profession
+Allegations by profession (

-Types of complaints received
+Types of complaint received

-Allegations by Route to Registration
+Allegations by route to registration 8

-Allegations by type of Allegation
+Allegations by type of impairment 8

 The Investigating Committee

-Decisions by Panels
+Decisions by panels Ś

-Speed of Process
+Speed of process 1(

-Incorrect Entries
+Incorrect entries 12

-Interim Orders
+Interim orders 1

-Public Hearings
+Public hearings 14

-What powers does have a panel have?
+What powers does a panel have?
+14

-Types of Order imposed
+Types of order imposed 14

-Time taken from Allegation to Hearings
+Time taken from allegation to hearing 14

-Days of Hearing
+Days of hearing 14

-Costs per Case (Legal Costs)
+Costs 14

-Action taken at final hearings:
+Action taken at final hearings 1

-Media Coverage 2005/2006
+Media coverage 16

-Health Committee
+The Health Committee 1

-Conduct and Competence Committee
+The Conduct and Competence Committee 17

-Convictions/Cautions
+Convictions/cautions 1

-Misconduct
+Misconduct 18

-Competence
+Lack of competence 18

-Standards of Conduct, Performance and Ethics
+Standards of conduct, performance and ethics 18

-Sanctions Imposed 27
+Sanctions imposed 18

-Rate of Representation
+Rate of representation 18

-Well Founded?
+Well founded?
+10

-Review Hearings
+Review hearings 10

-Newly Regulated Professions - Operating Department Practitioners and

-Transfer of Cases

-Other issues 27

-Changes to the Rules (2005/2006)

-Policy Developments

-Protection of Title 27

-High Court Cases and the role of the Council for Healthcare Regulatory
+Newly regulated professions - operating department practitioners and the transfer of cases 21 Other issues 21 Changes to the rules: 2005-2006 Policy developments 21 Protection of title 21 High Court cases and the role of the Council for Healthcare Regulatory Excellence (CHRE) 22 Conclusion from the Director of Fitness to Practise 23 How to make a complaint 23

-Excellence (CHRE)

-Conclusion from the Director of Fitness to Practise 27